 a b o u t

-Hi, I’m Natalie Matosin.
-I’m a brain biologist, researcher and postdoctoral fellow at the Max Planck Institute of Psychiatry in Munich.
+Hi, I'm Natalie Matosin.
+I'm a brain biologist, researcher and early career fellow at the Max Planck Institute of Psychiatry in Munich.

-I’m interested in how stress and trauma contribute to the development of psychiatric illnesses such as depression, PTSD, anxiety and schizophrenia.
-I mainly study molecules in postmortem brain samples from individuals with these disorders to understand how they are different to psychologically healthy people.
+I'm interested in understanding the molecular alterations that occur in the brain leading to the development of psychiatric illnesses such as schizophrenia, depression, and bipolar disorder.
+I study brain samples from people that lived with mental illness to understand how they are different, at the molecular level, to psychologically healthy people.
 Finding the points of difference can inform us on how to develop better treatments.

-I am extraordinarily fortunate to be supported by the Australian NHMRC, IBRO and Humboldt Foundation, which has lead to my relocation from Australia to Germany, to train with some of the world’s experts in this field.
+I am extraordinarily fortunate to have been supported by the Australian NHMRC, IBRO and Humboldt Foundation, which lead to my relocation from Australia to Germany to train with some of the world's experts in this field.

 Previously , I studied how alterations in the metabotropic glutamate system contributes to the cognitive symptoms of schizophrenia, so you will see most of my publications are in this area.

 As the public fund me, I aim to give back by being transparent about who I am and what I do.
 This blog contains my thoughts, information about my career and research, and sometimes ideas which I am wrapping my head around.

 If you're lucky enough to do well, it is your responsibility to send the elevator back down.
 I love to mentor and pay it forward, and have a bunch of articles on career development throughout my blog.

 Forbes Austria, May 2017